Hong Lim Park: Early years

-Dunman's Green was one of the earliest public parks in Singapore, it was named after the first Superintendent of Police Thomas Dunman who retired in 1871.
+Dunman's Green was one of the earliest public parks in Singapore.
+It was named after the first Superintendent of Police Thomas Dunman who retired in 1871.
 In 1876, it was renamed as Hong Lim Green in honour of Cheang Hong Lim (章芳林 (Zhāng Fāng Lín)), a wealthy Chinese Hokkien businessman and philanthropist who bought and donated the land to the government.

-In 1885, a Mansard roofed Police Courts building known as the Criminal District and Magistrates' Courts, was built on the grounds of the park.
+In 1885, a Mansard roofed Police Courts building, known as the Criminal District and Magistrates' Courts, was built on the grounds of the park.
 The North Canal Post Office was also built in the area, which was situated closer to the North Canal Road, while the Police Courts building was situated closer to the South Bridge Road.
-The first Straits Chinese Recreation Club clubhouse was built at the centre of the park, an octagonal pavilion designed by H.D.
-Richards, was officially opened to members by Chinese consul Tso Ping Lung on 2 July 1887.
+The first Straits Chinese Recreation Club clubhouse was built at the centre of the park; an octagonal pavilion designed by H.D.
+Richards, it was officially opened to members by Chinese consul Tso Ping Lung on 2 July 1887.
 In 1914, the original clubhouse was demolished for the construction of a new pavilion, which had improved lighting and facilities and had its entrance facing New Bridge Road.

 Hong Lim Green would start its first storytelling tradition during the Japanese occupation of Singapore in the 1940s.
 After the war, it was used as a cricket ground by members of the Singapore Chinese Recreation Club and the Singapore Cricket Club, and was also the venue for many of the first political speeches and election rallies in the 1950s.
 In 1951, two courthouses which were meant to be temporary were built near the Criminal District and Magistrates' Courts.

 With Singapore Chinese Recreation Club vacated the premises on 31 July 1959 and moved to Shenton Way, its former clubhouse's demolition started on the following day to make way for new developments.